 Global Volcanism Program | Image GVP-05768

-The classic Icelandic volcano Skjaldbreiður is one of many small shield volcanoes that were constructed along rift zones where the Mid-Atlantic Ridge rises above sea level.
-Skjaldbreiður, seen here from the W along Route 52, formed about 9,500 years ago during a single long-duration eruption at the southern end of the Prestahnúkur volcanic system in central Iceland.
+The classic Icelandic shield volcano Skjaldbreiður, seen here from the W along Route 52, formed about 9,500 years ago during a long eruption in the southern part of the Oddnyjarhnjukur-Langjokull volcanic system in central Iceland.
 It produced 17 km3 of basaltic lava flows and is capped by a small 300-m-wide summit crater.

 Photo by Richie Williams, 1981 (U.S. Geological Survey).